zerospeech/zerospeech2017/README.md

 ### Troubles with software dependencies

-If you have problems with ABXpy, h5features or another of our tools, please reefer to their related github page on the [Bootphon repository](https://github.com/bootphon).
+If you have problems with ABXpy, h5features or another of our tools, please refer to their related github page on the [Bootphon repository](https://github.com/bootphon).